Vision to Goal Setting

 What is our Vision for Learning?

-We would like to thank the Coast Salish people, specifically the Squamish Nation and Tsleil Waututh Nation, whose traditional territory North Vancouver School District and Blueridge reside on.
+We would like to thank the Coast Salish people, specifically the Squamish Nation and Tsleil Waututh Nation, whose traditional territory the North Vancouver School District and Blueridge reside on.
 We value the opportunity to learn, live, and share educational experiences on this traditional territory.

 Our Vision Statement